Taner Sağır: Early years

 He was born in Bulgaria to parents of Turkish ethnicity.
 In 1989, the family emigrated to Turkey where they settled first in the Batıkent neighborhood of Yenimahalle, Ankara before later moving to Pursaklar, Ankara.
 In 1994, Taner began weightlifting in Pursaklar.
 Taner Sağır is the younger brother of Olympic weightlifter Nezir Sağır.

 Sports career

 Sağır, 1.70 m tall, is a student of physical education and sports.
 Muharrem Süleymanoğlu and Osman Nuri Vural coach him at the Demirspor Club in Ankara, Turkey.

 As he is somewhat baby-faced, he was in a few commercials at the Athens Olympics in 2004.

 He did not finish after three failures in the snatch event at the 2008 Summer Olympics.

 He has not competed in a major event since 2008, owing to a spinal disc injury.

 Family life

-On 30 August 2008 he married Sibel Güler, a two-time European taekwondo champion and also an immigrant from Bulgaria.
+On 30 August 2008 he married Sibel Güler, a two-time European taekwondo champion and a fellow immigrant from Bulgaria.
 The couple has a child.
 The family resides in Ankara on a street named after him.